 If you’d like to stretch your legs a little more, consider the six-kilometre Hitchiti Loop Trail in Gray, taking in the Ocmulgee River and good bird-watching territory.

-Gray is 50 kilometres from Warner Robins.
+Gray is 31 miles from Warner Robins.

 13. Martin Luther King Jr. National Historical Park